 • Can you refer me to any other people inside/outside of this organization?
 Is there someone else I could contact for more information?

 • What experiences (work-related or otherwise) have helped you succeed in your occupation?

-• How is your job similar to and/or different from _Occupation X_?
-(This question can help you to compare related occupations and differentiate the roles of each professional.)
+• How is your job similar to and/or different from ___________?
+(This question can help you compare related occupations and differentiate the roles of professionals within an industry.)